How To Fix Scratched Cylinder Walls?

 Contamination

-Contamination of the hydraulic system oil can lead to cylinder failure.
+Contamination of hydraulic system oil can lead to cylinder failure.

 Pitting

-Cylinder liner pitting can occur due to the pistons striking the liners as they travel up and down the cylinder walls.
+Cylinder liner pitting can occur when the pistons strike the liners as they move up and down the cylinder walls.

 Symptoms of damaged cylinder walls in an engine?